5 Benefits of Using Cellphones in School: Smartphones as Learning Tools

-Are cellphones in the classroom a good idea?
-Does this device serve as a valid learning tool or just as another distraction contributing to the social disengagement of children?
+But are cellphones in the classroom a good idea?
+Do they serve as a valid learning tool or, or are they just another distraction contributing to the social disengagement of children?

-Cellphones have come a long way since the two-pound, $3,995 Motorola DynaTAC 8000X was first introduced in 1984.
-Subsequent generations of mobile phones continued to evolve and became more affordable and portable, and offered even more value beyond a means to call others.
+Cellphones have obviously come a long way since the two-pound, $3,995 Motorola DynaTAC 8000X was first introduced in 1984.
+Subsequent generations of mobile phones continued to evolve and became more affordable and portable, and now offer so much more value beyond a means to call others.

 Reasons to use smartphones in the classroom

 With the widespread use of smartphones by younger and younger students, what are the practical reasons for allowing smartphones as a learning tool in the classroom?
 Consider these points:

 - Students learn in a way they are comfortable.
 Smartphones are young-person intuitive.
 More and more students know how to use them, and they are becoming the most used “tool” by teens.

 - Students can get answers quickly.
 Smartphones provide the ability to get answers really fast.
 In some situations, a student may not ask for clarification to a question he or she has in an open classroom—because they can use their smartphone to get the answer they’re looking for.